 Being Scene is open to Workman Arts members and individuals who have accessed CAMH services at any point in their lives.
 If you have not received services from CAMH and are not a member but are interested in becoming one, you can find out more information on how to here.

-Late Fall: Call for submissions opens
+November: Call for submissions opens

-Late January: Jury results
+February: Jury results

-Early March: The exhibition opens
+Early April: The exhibition opens

 The cost to submit is free.
 If selected by the jury you will be paid a small artist fee for letting us show your work.
 The amount will be in line with the CARFAC recommended fee schedule.

 The jury changes each year but does consist of people who are active in the local art scene.
-That can be local artists and arts professionals with experience in exhibiting and curating visual artwork.
+That can be local artists and arts professionals with experience in exhibiting and curating visual arts.

 We accept both large and small artworks.
 To give yourself the best chance, submit both large and small works.
+Keep in mind that the exhibition space may limit the selection of larger series.

 Yes.
 You can have your artwork listed for sale during Being Scene.
 Also, if you are a member in good standing at Workman Arts, you will be able to have your artwork available in the Workman Arts online store for a year (until the next Being Scene).
 Also at Workman Arts 100% of the artist’s sale price will go to the artist.
+Please note that a 20% administrative fee will be added to the original price you set in the artist contract.

 Our budget has a small amount of money to help people exhibit their art.
 We divide our exhibition assistance money among everyone equally.
 The number of people we show each year varies therefore the amount we can assist varies.
 If the jury accepts your submission to be exhibited you will be notified of the amount of extra cost assistance we can provide.